sternflyer/openXsensor/README.md

 ### New functions are:

 * Select between GAM and EAM as Sensor Type
-* Added support for HoTT Text-Menue
+* Added support for HoTT Text-Menu
-* Edit values for current offset and current scale (mA/V) in HoTT Text-Menue
+* Edit values for current offset and current scale (mA/V) in HoTT Text-Menu
-* Edit values for voltage scale (mV/V) in HoTT Text-Menue
+* Edit values for voltage scale (mV/V) in HoTT Text-Menu

 ### Limitations:
 TBA